sys-bio/antimony/doc/AntimonyTutorial.md

 ```

 Values can be:

-* [number]: a number
+  - \[number\]: a number
-* [color]: Any 'web color' name (standard names like 'red', 'blue', etc. up to somewhat obscure names like 'palegoldenrod' or 'papayawhip'), or an RGB color in quotation marks, like "#FF0000" (red), or "#C77434" (ochre).
+  - \[color\]: Any 'web color' name (standard names like 'red', 'blue', etc. up to somewhat obscure names like 'palegoldenrod' or 'papayawhip'), or an RGB color in quotation marks, like "#FF0000" (red), or "#C77434" (ochre).
 Transparency can be set with an eight-digit RGB color, like "#C7743455" (somewhat transparent ochre).
-* [font]: Either one of three predefined fonts ('serif', 'sans_serif', or 'monospace') or the name of any font ('arial').
+  - \[font\]: Either one of three predefined fonts ('serif', 'sans_serif', or 'monospace') or the name of any font ('arial').
-* [font style]: 'normal', 'bold', 'italic', or 'bolditalic'.
+  - \[font style\]: 'normal', 'bold', 'italic', or 'bolditalic'.
-* [shape]: One of rectangle, square, ellipse, circle, triangle, diamond, pentagon, hexagon, or octagon.
+  - \[shape\]: One of rectangle, square, ellipse, circle, triangle, diamond, pentagon, hexagon, or octagon.

-One setting can only be applied to the overall layout:  the background color:
+The background color can only be applied to the overall layout:

 ```
 model.layout.background = [color]